OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 * [Customer Solutions Product Feedback](https://trello.com/b/vZEB7drD/customer-solutions-product-feedback) - Add a note to any scenario that is now satisfied.
 * [Issues Repo](https://github.com/OctopusDeploy/Issues/issues) - Close any issues that have been solved.
 * [Feedback Repo](https://github.com/OctopusDeploy/StepsFeedback/issues) - Add a note to any feedback issue created for the milestone, and close the issue.
+* [Terraform provider](https://github.com/OctopusDeployLabs/terraform-provider-octopusdeploy) - this will need to be updated with new targets.
+Ping #team-integrations when the target is available in master.

 # References